dns-prefetch/DMZ/OracleDatabase/RMAN/README.md

      - tidy

   > [!NOTE]
-  > Orb does not backup the standby database, only the primary database will be backed up.

-  > Do schedule Orb to run the backup tasks on the standby host.
-  > Orb will detect the standby database does not have the primary role, and will write a log message, and exit

-  > When the primary role is switched over to the standby database, the scheduled Orb backups will detect
-  > the the database is now the primary, and will perform the required backups.
+  > Data Guard: **Orb requires that you backup the standby.**
+  >   This is because the RMAN "CONFIGURE ARCHIVELOG DELETION POLICY" ensures archivelogs are applied ALL standbys and backed up on the primary.
+  >   You are free to modify the "CONFIGURE ARCHIVELOG DELETION POLICY" to suite you requirements

 ## Download orb.sh